Cartoon Network: Block Party

-Cartoon Network: Block Party is a 2004 arcade-style party game released for Game Boy Advance, developed by American studios Monkeystone Games and One Man Band LLC, and published by Majesco Entertainment.
+Cartoon Network: Block Party is a 2004 arcade-style party game released for Game Boy Advance, developed by American studios Monkeystone Games and One Man Band LLC, and published by Majesco.
 It features characters from Cartoon Network original animated series such as Johnny Bravo, Ed, Edd n Eddy, Courage the Cowardly Dog, and Cow and Chicken.
 Critical reception was mostly negative.

 Background

 Cartoon Network: Block Party was announced by Majesco on April 15, 2003.
 Upon its announcement, Vice President of Marketing for Majesco Ken Gold stated, "Cartoon Network Block Party complements our upcoming release of Cartoon Network Speedway and is a strong addition to Majesco's line up of quality licensed titles for the Game Boy Advance audience."

 The game was released in the United States on August 5, 2004, and in Europe and Oceania on September 15, 2004.
 In retail, the game was frequently bundled with Cartoon Network Speedway.